zuhlke/engineering-posts/drafts/event-storming.md

 **1. Collect domain events individually (~10min)**

 Firstly, we started to brainstorm individually for about 10 minutes and collected possible domain events.
+A domain event is a significant occurance within a system that has an impact on one or more entities within the domain, for example sending invitations to the guests.
+These events are often used to trigger other actions within the system.

-An event is written in the passive form, for example *'Invitations (are) sent'*, and denoted in an orange sticky as shown below.
+A domain event is written in the passive form, for example *'Invitations (are) sent'*, and denoted in an orange sticky as shown below.

 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1670502974569/BCP4uy8Du.png?auto=compress" alt="domain-event" width="100"/>